General Considerations

 Activity: Absorbed by germinating grasses mainly through shoot just above seed.
 Absorbed by germinating broadleaf weeds through shoots and stems.
 Normally residual in soil for 10 to 14 weeks.

-Use Suggestions: Use in combination with broadleaf weed herbicide.
-Use as an alternative to PROWL, particularly when pressure from annual grass is low.
+Use Suggestions: Use in combination with broadleaf weed herbicide such as Princep-Nine-T. Use as an alternative to PROWL, particularly when pressure from annual grass weeds is low.

-Application: Best applied before weed seeds germinate.
+Application: Best applied pre-emergent before weed seeds germinate.
 Rainfall or irrigation within 10 days of application is required for maximum activity.
-Do not use on soils with less than 2% organic matter.
+Do not use on soils with less than 2% OM.

-Re-entry Interval: 12 hours – read label for exceptions
+Re-entry Interval: 12 h – read label for exceptions.

-Trade Name(s): Glyphosate, Credit, Glyfos, Laredo, Round-up Weathermax, Round-up Transorb, Round-up Ultra, Touchdown, Wrangler
+Trade Name(s): Credit Xtreme, Glyfos, Round-up Weathermax, Round-up Transorb, Touchdown, Crush’R Plus and others.

 Common Name: glyphosate